khoojingxiang/GPT-2-API/README.md

   4. Use the following JSON format:

-     {"inputs": "*Type your sentence here*"}"
+     {"inputs": "*Type your sentence here*"}

         Replace "*Type your sentence here*" with the sentence you want the model to continue.
+        E.g {"inputs": "i love reading"}

-  5. In the response body, you should see your sentence elaborated upon.
+  5. In the response body, you should see your original sentence you typed being elaborated upon.